- Sprawl-out backseat space

 The 2016 Cadillac XTS has virtues beyond its size; as a VSport, it's an exceedingly comfortable, quick cruiser.

-The 2016 Cadillac is a handsome take of the brand's "Art & Science" design language, although it has eased from the extreme angles and edges of prior generations of Cadillacs.
-With a softly arched roofline and smoothly styled sides, it's a plus-sized complement to the other Cadillac models.
-From the inside out is probably the way that Cadillac would want you to see the XTS, as its instrument panel and interior trims showcase the latest from GM, with a swoopier look, softer details, and plenty of smooth contouring inside, contrasting with beveled, tightly-fitted metallic trim pieces.
+The 2016 Cadillac XTS is a handsome take of the brand's "Art & Science" design language, although it has eased from the extreme angles and edges of prior generations of Cadillacs.
+The XTS sports a softer approach starting with its roofline and smooth sides.
+It's a good plus-sized companion to the rest of the Cadillac range, and it gets better on the inside.
+Its instrument panel and dashboard sport the latest technology, and its swoopier insides, smooth contours, and tightly fitting metallic trim are some of the best we've seen for a while from General Motors.

-The Cadillac XTS is not trying to be a sharply tuned sport sedan; yet given its more comfort-oriented mission, it's more athletic than its size implies.
+The Cadillac XTS is not trying to be a sharply tuned sport sedan; yet it's more athletic than its size implies.
 The base 305-horsepower, 3.6-liter V-6 is smooth and predictable with the 6-speed automatic, although it's a little lacking from a standing start.
 Step up to the VSport's twin-turbocharged, 3.6-liter V-6, and you won't be left wanting by its 410 hp.
 It truly delivers a V-8-like kick.

 CUE sits at the center of the XTS's instrument panel, and it's the focus of this sedan's leading-edge feature set.
 At its heart is an 8.0-inch, fully capacitive touchscreen—like what's used in iPads and other tablets.
 The system helps clean up the dashboard, leaving it remarkably free of physical buttons.
 It also provides a touch-sensitive interface that mostly—if not always—enables an easy to use set of new features that wouldn't be possible with a roller-controller system, one like BMW's iDrive, for example.